mongodb-labs/pubsub/README.md

 Using pub/sub within MongoDB has many benefits:

-- Many use cases call for both a database and pub/sub, and combining the two reduces the number of components in the application stack, while also being easy to develop with quickly, since the syntax, setup, and maintenance are shared.
+- Many use cases call for both a database and pub/sub, and combining the two reduces the number of components in the application stack.
+It also speeds up developement, since the syntax, setup, and maintenance are shared.
 - Pub/sub in MongoDB benefits from the existing power of Mongo, such as allowing messages to be structured documents rather than plain strings, and using the exact same query syntax to filter messages on channels as to query documents in collections.
 - Pub/sub can be used to deliver information about changes to the database to subscribers in real-time.
 This is something that cannot be accomplished with an external pub/sub system, but is an internal implementation built on top of pub/sub.